ciubotaru/share-on-diaspora/trunk/readme.txt

 There is an ongoing effort to translate the plugin into other languages.
 So far, the following translations are available:

+* French -- contributed by Stef20 from stef20.info/blog and Se7h.
 * Italian -- contributed by Sandro kensan <kensan@kensan.it> from www.kensan.it
 * Japanese
 * Portuguese (Brazil) -- contributed by Vostok <info@diaspbr.org>